-There are various finance solutions available for businesses and the role of commercial finance brokers has become more important now than ever before, as we support these businesses and create market clarity.
+There are various finance solutions available for businesses, and the role of commercial finance brokers has become more important now than ever before as we support these businesses and create market clarity.

 What questions should you ask yourself before applying for a business loan?

 The best business loan option will vary depending on the type of business and its requirements.
-There are a number of different loan products available, it’s a matter of choosing an option to achieve the best outcome.
-At Ledge, we ensure businesses are fully aware of what options may be best suited to their business.
-To achieve this, we go through a series of questions with key management to better understand the business’s finance requirements.
+Several different loan products are available; it’s a matter of choosing an option to achieve the best outcome.

 Is it to: